jhan33/NHL_Analytics/README.md

 As of now, id numbers and transposing have been done on Microsoft Excel.

-# Data visualization
+# Data Visualization
 Through Tableau Public, a dashboard has been created comparing density maps of shots taken and goals scored.

-# Exploratory Data Analysis comments
+# Exploratory Data Analysis Comments
 The sample game size of 15 is too small to extract meaningful insights.
 However, the current data has shown a high volume of shots taken in x,y coordinates of (-30,0) to (-60,-20), with few goals scored in that region.
 This may indicate players who take shots in those region may provide less value overall in terms of goals scored.

+Further data is required to confirm insights found.
+This will be dependent on improving the data cleaning process to allow for both better formatting and larger datasets.